-The following description summarizes certain terms of the warrants included in this offering.
+The following description summarizes certain terms of the Warrants included in this offering.
 The material terms and provisions of our common stock and our Series E Convertible Preferred Stock are described under the caption "Description of Capital Stock".
-This summary does not purport to be complete and is qualified in its entirety by the provisions of the warrants, a copy of which is filed with the SEC as exhibits to the Registration Statement on Form S-1 of which this prospectus forms a part.
+This summary does not purport to be complete and is qualified in its entirety by the provisions of the Warrants, copies of which are filed with the SEC as exhibits to the Registration Statement on Form S-1 of which this prospectus forms a part.

-We are offering (i) up to 2,401,747 Class A Units, each unit consisting of one share of common stock and one warrant, and (ii) up to 2,401,747 Class B Units, consisting of one share of Series E Convertible Preferred Stock and one warrant.
+We are offering (i) 2,985,074 Class A Units, each unit consisting of one share of common stock, one Series E Warrant and one Series F Warrant, and/or (ii) 2,985,074 Class B Units, consisting of one share of Series E Convertible Preferred stock, one Series E Warrant and one Series F Warrant.

-Each share of common stock and Series E Convertible Preferred Stock and accompanying warrant included in each unit will be immediately separable upon issuance and will be issued separately will be immediately separable upon issuance and will be issued separately.
+Each share of common stock and/or Series E Convertible Preferred Stock and accompanying Warrants included in each unit will be immediately separable upon issuance and will be issued separately will be immediately separable upon issuance and will be issued separately.
 The units will not be issued or certificated.
-We are also registering the shares of common stock included in the Class A Units and the shares of common stock issuable upon conversion of the Series E Convertible Preferred Stock and shares of common stock issuable from time to time upon exercise of the warrants included in the units offered hereby.
+We are also registering the shares of common stock included in the Class A Units and the shares of common stock issuable upon conversion of the Series E Convertible Preferred Stock and shares of common stock issuable from time to time upon exercise of the Warrants included in the units offered hereby.